PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Proposed Method

-Considering the intrinsic characteristics of the deep-learning steganography methods, we propose an active steganalysis method, {\textit{PixelSteganalysis}}.
-The proposed method requires neither knowledge of the utilized steganography method nor the distribution of the original cover image (blind), for removing a hidden image with minimum perceptual degradation or even perceptual improvement of the stego image.

-The candidate input images are not limited to grayscale.
-However, for easier visualization and explanation, we assumed grayscale input images in the following sections.

-As described in Fig.~\ref{fig:overview}, our method consists of $\textit{analyzer}$ and $\textit{eraser}$.
-The $\textit{analyzer}$ takes the stego image as input and outputs an edge distribution and pixel distribution of the given image.
-The generated distributions are used to remove a secret image hidden in a cover image in the $\textit{eraser}$.
+To remove a hidden image, our proposed algorithm requires neither the knowledge of the utilized steganography algorithm (blind) nor the distribution of the original cover image, while offering minimum perceptual degradation and even perceptual improvement of the stego image.
+As illustrated in Fig.~\ref{fig:overview}, our algorithm employs an $\textit{analyzer}$ and an $\textit{eraser}$ to produce the purified stego image, $\hat{\mathbf{x}}$.
+The $\textit{analyzer}$ takes the stego image as input and produces an edge distribution, $\textbf{p}_{\mathrm{e}}( \mathbf{x})$, and the distribution of all the pixels, $\textbf{p}_{\mathrm{p}}( \mathbf{x})$, of the given image (Sec.~$\ref{ssec:sec331}$ \textit{Analyzer}).
+The generated distributions are then used to remove the secret image hidden in the stego image by using the $\textit{eraser}$ (Sec.~$\ref{ssec:sec332}$ \textit{Eraser}).
+Note that the candidate input images are not limited to grayscale.
+However, in this section, for easier visualization and explanation, we assume grayscale input images.